worldbank/ietoolkit/README.md

 ### **Install and Update**
 To install **ietoolkit**, type **`ssc install ietoolkit`** in Stata.
 If you see anything mentioned here (in the master branch) that you do not see reflected in the commands in ietoolkit in Stata on your computer, then you might not have the latest version of **ietoolkit** installed.
 To update all files associated with **ietoolkit** type **`adoupdate ietoolkit, update`** in Stata.
 (It is wise to be in the habit of regularly checking if any of your .ado files installed in Stata need updates by typing **`adoupdate`**.)

-Stata version 11 or later is required for this command.
+Stata version 11 or later is required for this package of commands.

 ### **Background**
 These commands are developed by people that work at or with the unit for Development Impact Evaluations (DIME) at the The World Bank.
 While the commands are developed with best practices for impact evaluations in mind, we still hope and think that these commands can be useful outside our field as well.